Opening times MON–FRI: 12am–11pm SAT–SUN: 11am–11pm

 We love… the fact that they get the milk from their own cows.
 They also have… another store in the 6th district (Mariahilfer Straße 33, 1060)

 Described before our ice cream melts: Signs for Sweet Hell ice cream have been popping up all over the city in recent years in Vienna and their signature black waffle cones are getting plenty of Instagram love.
-There’s an ice cream salon dedicated to it on the Gürtel (see the address above) and a cafe which has taken it on.
+There’s an ice cream salon dedicated to it on the Gürtel (see the address above) and a cafe which has taken it on in the 4rth.

 At these locations, you can feast your tongues on flavours like Chilli Aztec Chocolate and the vegan-friendly Apple Ginger and Lime.